siwells/webtech/README.md

 - [Lab 10](https://www.dropbox.com/s/29fm5vcf2s2tjc8/lab10_sound%2Bvision.pdf?dl=1): Sound & Vision

 # Reading

+- [Core Text](https://www.dropbox.com/s/4akzve7yvzaw45t/workbook.pdf?dl=1): This is the main text which has been written specifically for this module

 The University Library has subscriptions to a heap of online resources.
 The following books are the core texts for this module this year and are available for download (in PDF or EPUB formats) using your Napier credentials: